 Atomic Habits by James Clear (2018)

 James Clear Atomic Habits, the world’s leading habit expert, shows us how small tweaks in habits work and can lead to remarkable results.
-If you’re looking to create good habits, the good news is that we don’t need to overhaul our lives completely, and the author’s actionable advice will help you break bad habits.
+If you’re looking to create good habits and improve your productivity habits, the good news is that we don’t need to overhaul our lives completely, and the author’s actionable advice will help you break bad habits.

 Small changes in habits over time can produce exponential results.
 Clear encourages people to assess what is truly transformative versus the habits that don’t make much of a difference.